Como Zoo: Como Harbor

 Como Harbor opened in 2021 and is home to harbor seals, gray seals, and California sea lions.

+Sparky Show

+The sparky show is an educational show featuring Sparky the sea lion.
+The show runs most days and has been running since 1956.
+The show focusses on educating visitors on marine life conservation, sea lion behavior, and the training and tricks performed by Sparky.
+Over the years there have been many sea lions that have played Sparky.

 African Hoof Stock

 The African Hoof Stock exhibit was part of the 1970s zoo master plan and was finished in the mid-1980s.
-Animals in this exhibit include Grant's zebras, reticulated giraffes, lesser kudu, African spurred tortoises and ostriches.
+Animals in this exhibit include Grant's zebras, reticulated giraffes, Nyala, an African spurred tortoise, ostriches, and a crowned crane.

 Old Hoof Stock

-The old hoof stock building is one of the oldest exhibits at the zoo, and is home to plains bison, Dall sheep, Arctic foxes, and reindeer.
+The old hoof stock building is one of the oldest exhibits at the zoo and is home to plains bison, Dall sheep, Arctic foxes, and reindeer.

 Tropical Encounters Exhibit

 The Tropical Encounters Exhibit was created in 2005.
 Animals in this exhibit include Arrau turtles, bay-headed tanagers, black pacu, turquoise honeycreepers, Emerald tree boas, golden-headed manakins, leafcutter ants, mata matas, paradise tanagers, peacock bass, red-capped cardinals, redtail catfish, rufous-crowned tanagers, silver-beaked tanagers, freshwater stingrays, sunbitterns, swallow tanagers, turquoise tanagers, violaceous euphonia, yellow-rumped cacique, yellow-spotted river turtle, green anaconda, and saffron finches.